9001/copyparty/README.md

 both HTTP and HTTPS are accepted  by default, but letting a [reverse proxy](#reverse-proxy) handle the https/tls/ssl would be better (probably more secure by default)

-copyparty doesn't speak HTTP/2 or QUIC, so using a reverse proxy would solve that as well
+copyparty doesn't speak HTTP/2 or QUIC, so using a reverse proxy would solve that as well -- but note that HTTP/1 is usually faster than both HTTP/2 and HTTP/3

 if [cfssl](https://github.com/cloudflare/cfssl/releases/latest) is installed, copyparty will automatically create a CA and server-cert on startup
 * the certs are written to `--crt-dir` for distribution, see `--help` for the other `--crt` options